Academic Advisement Center

 The Academic Advisement Center, located in Room AC 2C01, houses professional academic advisors who provide comprehensive advisement to entering freshmen and students who have not declared a major.

 Academic Advisors assist students to:

-- Understand graduation requirements, and how they impact the choice of courses.
+- understand graduation requirements, and their impact on the choice of courses,

-- Develop an academic plan for persisting to graduation.
+- begin to develop an academic plan for persisting to graduation,

-- Explore life goals, values, abilities, interests and limitations.
+- think about life goals, values, abilities, interests and limitations, and

 Academic Achievement Center